10DTSUII/python-calculator/README.md

  The number 9 is row=2 column =2
  The number 0 is row=3 column =0

- I have excluded the clear button as this has been packed and not in the grid.....
+ I have excluded the clear button as this has not been assigned to the grid but has been Packed

 ### The window main loop is where all the hardware, code functions and demands resides.